AK-Homberger/M5Stack-Sonoff-Power-Display/README.md

-# M5Stack Sonoff Power Display
+# M5Stack or ESP8266 Sonoff Power Display
 A display for Sonoff-Tasmota POW R2 to show voltage, current, power and energy values.
 It includes also an alarm function to create an alarm tone in case of power loss.